Abhisk1234/rearc-data-engineering-quest/README.md

-# 🧠 Rearc Data Engineering Quest Submission - Abhishek Nandgadkar
+# 🧠 Rearc Data Engineering Quest

 This project demonstrates an end-to-end data engineering pipeline using **Python, AWS S3, Lambda, SQS, and CloudFormation** (with LocalStack for local development).
 It fetches open data from public sources, syncs it to S3, triggers processing pipelines, and generates insights automatically.